UPDATED BY

 Inclusive leadership works to make everyone associated with a company feel welcome and empowered to be themselves.
 Leading inclusively not only makes employees and customers feel accepted, but also boosts company revenue and workplace satisfaction.
 Most importantly, it amplifies employee voices that otherwise may not be heard.

-For example, when Tennessee-based Tori Armendariz chatted with a co-worker about her girlfriend, she noticed not everyone was accepting.
+As an example of inclusive leadership, consider Tori Armendariz.
+When she chatted with a coworker about her girlfriend, she noticed not everyone was accepting.

 “The manager of that location took me aside and said that I couldn’t speak about things like that,” Armendariz, now a technical people operations generalist at Trainual, said.
 It was made clear that the manager at Armendariz’s previous employer wasn’t accepting of her girlfriend and the LGBTQ+ community.